-We believe that God calls us to be the hands and feet of Christ in the world today.
+We believe that God calls us to represent Christ in the world today.
 As we strive to see everyone through God’s lens of unconditional love, we seek to show compassion to our neighbors both near and far.
 We are highly engaged in local and global mission work, joining God’s mission to restore God’s image in all things.

 Our Mission & Values